Trojan Source: Methodology

 In the exploit, bidirectional characters are abused to visually reorder text in source code so that later execution occurs in a different order.

 Bidirectional characters can be inserted in areas of source code where string literals are allowed.
 This often applies to documentation, variables, or comments.

-In the above example, the RLI mark (right-to-left isolate) forces the following text to be interpreted in the reverse order: the triple-quote is first (ending the string), followed by a semicolon (starting a new line), and finally with the premature return (returning None and ignoring any code below it).
+In the above example, the RLI mark (right-to-left isolate) forces the following text to be interpreted differently than it is displayed: the triple-quote is first (ending the string), followed by a semicolon (starting a new line), and finally with the premature return (returning None and ignoring any code below it).
 The new line terminates the RLI mark, preventing it from flowing into the below code.
 Because of the Bidi character, some source code editors and IDEs rearrange the code for display without any visual indication that the code has been rearranged, so a human code reviewer would not normally detect them.
-However, when the code is inserted into a compiler, the compiler may ignore the Bidi char and process the characters in a different order than visually displayed.
+However, when the code is inserted into a compiler, the compiler may ignore the Bidi character and process the characters in a different order than visually displayed.
 When the compiler is finished, it could potentially execute code that visually appeared to be non-executable.
 Formatting marks can be combined multiple times to create complex attacks.

 Impact and mitigation

 Programming languages that support Unicode strings and follow Unicode's Bidi algorithm are vulnerable to the exploit.
-This includes languages like Java, Go, C, C++, C#, Python, and JavaScript.
+This includes languages such as Java, Go, C, C++, C#, Python, and JavaScript.

 While the attack is not strictly an error, many compilers, interpreters, and websites added warnings or mitigations for the exploit.
 Both GNU GCC and LLVM received requests to deal with the exploit.
 Marek Polacek submitted a patch to GCC shortly after the exploit was published that implemented a warning for potentially unsafe directional characters; this functionality was merged for GCC 12 under the -Wbidi-chars flag.
 LLVM also merged similar patches.

 Rust fixed the exploit in 1.56.1, rejecting code that includes the characters by default.
 The developers of Rust found no vulnerable packages prior to the fix.

+Many source code editors and IDEs now make these potentially unsafe characters more visible.
+Visual Studio Code now renders control characters by default.
+Notepad++ and vim already made these characters more visible, as noted in the research paper.

 Red Hat issued an advisory on their website, labeling the exploit as "moderate".
 GitHub released a warning on their blog, as well as updating the website to show a dialog box when Bidi characters are detected in a repository's code.